 - Severe injury to the eye

 If you are nearsighted or have a family history of retinal detachment, regular eye exams with your Schuylkill County ophthalmologist are very important.
 Make an appointment with Eye Consultants of Pennsylvania at the first sign of trouble to find out more about surgery options.
-We have four convenient locations in Pottsville, Wyomissing, Pottstown and Blandon.
+We have five convenient locations in Pottsville, Wyomissing, Pottstown, Lebanon and Blandon.

 For an appointment, call toll-free 1-800-762-7132.